gmskazi/pdfmc/README.md

 ```

 This installs a go binary that will automatically bind to your $GOPATH.
-> If you're using ZSH, you'll need to add it manually to ~/.zshrc.
+> If you're using ZSH, you may need to add the $GOPATH to your ~/.zshrc.

 ```bash
 GOPATH=$HOME/go PATH=$PATH:/usr/local/go/bin:$GOPATH/bin